dp8l/dp8l.github.io/README.md

 **Research Engineer & PhD Student**

-I am a structural engineer currently pursuing a PhD at Arizona State University.
+Structural engineer currently pursuing PhD from Arizona State University.
 My research focuses on the design, testing and characterization of concrete composites.

 ---